darkwizard242/cis_ubuntu_2004/README.md

 - 1.1.20 Ensure nosuid option set on removable media partitions (Manual)
 - 1.1.21 Ensure noexec option set on removable media partitions (Manual)

-Following benchmark from **Section 4** has also not been implemented:
+Following benchmarks from **Section 4** has also not been implemented:

 - 4.2.1.5 Ensure rsyslog is configured to send logs to a remote log host (Automated)
+- 4.2.1.6 Ensure remote rsyslog messages are only accepted on designated log hosts.
+(Manual)

 ## 3\.
 Requirements